 Is it safe to use public Wi-Fi for banking?

-Banking is one of the things you should never do on public Wi-Fi.
+No, it’s not safe to do banking on public Wi-Fi.
 The same goes for online shopping, making payments, or any other activity requiring sensitive information.

 No matter how many safety precautions you take, it’s best to do these things on your home network.